How Caustica works

 1. Coordinate system

 All angular positions are measured in arcseconds (″): object coordinates $(c_x, c_y)$, deflection angles, and size parameters all use this unit.
 The image panel shows a square patch of sky of side field of view fov (default 4″), centred on the optical axis.
+A scale bar at the bottom right of the image shows a round angular length (1″ for fov ≤ 6″, 2″ up to 10″, 5″ up to 30″, 10″ beyond), togglable in the View tab and included in captures.
 Radians appear only in intermediate formulae and are converted back to arcseconds throughout.

 2. Cosmological distances